cyberbotics/webots/docs/discord/technical-questions.md

 but there is an issue using ros\_automobile controller

-`@Luftwaffel` Thanks a lot.
+`@Simon Steinmann` Thanks a lot.
 I will also simultaneously go through all your examples and see if I can figure it out.
 I was able to use your sumo\_supervisor example to add/delete vehicles on the go

 However if I do the same with tesla proto